plone/documentation/old-reference-manuals/zope_secrets/security.rst

 * Obtain the ``aq_base``'d version of ``container`` and ``accessed``.
 If the ``accessed`` parent was not acquisition-wrapped, treat the ``aq_base``'d container as the ``aq_base``'d ``accessed``.
-* The caller may have passed in the required roles already as an optimisation.
+* The caller may have passed in the required roles already as an optimization.
   If not, attempt to get the required roles by calling ``getRoles(container, name, value)``.
 The Python version of this is defined in ``AccessControl.ZopeSecurityPolicy``.
 It does the following: